nuzulul/signalingserver.js/README.md

 # signalingserver.js
-Alternative signaling server that works in browser, no server required.
+signalingserver.js is an open source JavaScript library which provides solution for building a signaling server but works in the browser without requiring any server setup at all.
+It is designed as a low level signaling library that has basic level functionality.

 [>DEMO<](https://nuzulul.github.io/signalingserver.js/demo.html)